osg-htc/docs/docs/other/monitor-kubernetes-kuantifier.md

         - `VO_NAME`: Virtual Organization (VO) of jobs.

     - Additionally, the following may need to be set:
-        - `PROMETHEUS_SERVER`: The DNS name of the prometheus server installed in your kubernetes cluster.
+        - `PROMETHEUS_SERVER`: The DNS name of the Prometheus server installed in your Kubernetes cluster.
-            - If Prometheus was installed in your cluster via the prometheus community helm chart in the monitoring namespace, the DNS name will be `prometheus-server.monitoring.svc.cluster.local`
+            - If Prometheus was installed in your cluster via the prometheus-community Helm chart in the monitoring namespace, the DNS name will be `prometheus-server.monitoring.svc.cluster.local`
             - Otherwise, [construct](https://kubernetes.io/docs/concepts/services-networking/service/#dns) the URL based on the standard Kubernetes service discovery mechanism (i.e. service name and namespace).